Brikster/Chatty/README.md

 Chatty is a unique Bukkit-plugin, that supports all modern Bukkit-servers, such as Thermos, Cauldron, Spigot, PaperSpigot e t.c.
 This plugin doesn't have any non-switchable options.
 It's simple, stable and lightweight.

   - Chat-modes, such as local and global chats.
 Also you can add another chat-mode.
-  - Permission chat-modes separation.
+  - Chat-modes separation by permission.
 For example, if you have permission "chatty.chat.local", but have "chatty.chat.global", your message will sent at global chat.
   - SPY-mode permission.
 Players with "chatty.spy" permission can see all messages from all chat-modes.
   - Vault API support.